zcmander/backstage-plugin-msforms/docs/setup.md

 The plugin may to provide multiple tabs per entity depending on configuration in your application.
 The `hasMSFormsAnnotation` hides the tab if annotation is not present.

-In this case `feedback` means suffix in entity annotations, so entity must have annotation like this to tab to show up in the page.
+In this example `feedback` means suffix in entity annotations, so entity must have `forms.office.com/feedback` annotation to show up in the page.

 Then visiting the form that you want to show up in the entity page: